iWinston/typeorm-plus/README.md

 </div>

-TypeORM is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic and React Native platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7).
+TypeORM is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7).
 Its goal is to always support the latest JavaScript features and provide additional features that help you to develop any kind of application that uses databases - from